ferrous-systems/rust-training/training-slides/src/async-building-blocks.md

 }
 ```

+Note:

+- Helpful mental model: A `async` function is a regular synchronous functions that returns a `Future`.

 ## What are Futures

-Futures represent a datastructure that - at some point in the future - give us the value that we are waiting for.
+Futures represent a datastructure that - at some point in the future - give us the value that we
+are waiting for.
 The Future may be:

 * delayed
 * immediate